 If you are staying at Buckhorn and would like to hike uphill to vast views instead of downhill to the waterfall, consider the trail to Mount Waterman, which starts across the Angeles Crest Highway from the campground.

 To get to the trailhead: From the 210 Freeway in La Cañada Flintridge, head northeast on Angeles Crest Highway (CA 2) for 35 miles.
 Pass the Mount Waterman Ski Area and turn left into Buckhorn Campground.
 Drive through the campground for 0.4 miles following signs for the day-use area.
 Be sure to display an adventure pass before starting down the Buckhart Trail.

-Trailhead address: Angeles Crest Highway, Angeles National Forest, Pearblossom, CA 93553
+Trailhead address: Angeles Crest Highway, San Gabriel Mountains National Monument, Pearblossom, CA 93553

 Trailhead coordinates: 34.34333, -117.921196 (34° 20′ 35.98″N 117° 55′ 16.30″W)

 Use the map below to create your own directions:

 This 5.5-mile hike methodically ascends 1,300 feet, passing through a pine forest to reach a round summit with big views.